I. Executive Summary

 II.
 Policy Statement

 The Office of the Registrar is responsible for the management of the registration process by which students enroll in, drop, and withdraw from courses.
 Through the registration process, students assume academic and financial responsibility for the courses in which they enroll.
 They are relieved of these responsibilities only by formally terminating enrollment by dropping or withdrawing in accordance with deadlines specified in the Academic Calendar and the corresponding prorated refund schedule available on the Niner Central website.
+If a course is cancelled in which students are enrolled, academic units are obliged to notify those students in a timely manner and to help them find a suitable alternative course, apply a substitution waiver, or use other mechanisms to ensure that degree progress is not impeded.

 Registration Appointment Times